ministryofjustice/security-guidance/docs/password-storage-and-management-guide.md

 ## Password storage

 Passwords must be securely stored within MoJ approved storage tools.
-The following tool is approved for use:
+The following tool is approved and preferred for use:

 -   [LastPass](using-lastpass.md)

-Contact the Cyber Assistance Team \([CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)\) if you want to use a different storage tool.
+Contact the Cyber Assistance Team \([CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)\) if you have a specialist need to use a different storage tool.

 ## Sharing passwords